Keith Brendley: Business background

 Brendley founded Artis, a firm which uses high-speed sensing and massive parallel processing to build safety and defense systems, in 1999.
-One of the company’s signature products is an active protection system called Iron Curtain, which defeats rocket-propelled grenades and other shoulder-launched threats using counter-munitions.
+One of the company's signature products is an active protection system called Iron Curtain, which defeats rocket-propelled grenades and other shoulder-launched threats using counter-munitions.

 Previously, he worked at Noesis, Inc., a research and development firm later acquired by QinetiQ North America, where he set up the Advanced Real Time Information Systems (ARTIS) division.
 Prior to that, he served as vice president of the Defense Group, Inc., where he worked on information management and product development.

-From 1994-97, he was program manager at Sarcos Research Corp., and led several development projects, including a human exoskeletal program.
-From 1985-94, he was senior analyst for the RAND Corporation, where he led teams of professionals engaged in various high-tech analytical projects.
+From 1994 to 1997, he was program manager at Sarcos Research Corp., and led several development projects, including a human exoskeletal program.
+From 1985 to 1994, he was senior analyst for the RAND Corporation, where he led teams of professionals engaged in various high-tech analytical projects.
 He helped establish the RAND Critical Technologies Institute, and led its first project on machine tools in support of White House science advisor.

-From 1982-84, he was an analyst with the System Planning Corporation; prior to that, he was a consultant at NASA’s Ames Research Center, where he developed software.
+From 1982 to 1984, he was an analyst with the System Planning Corporation; prior to that, he was a consultant at NASA's Ames Research Center, where he developed software.